liferay-search/liferay-docs/en/developer/frameworks/articles/configuration/10-upgrading-a-legacy-app.markdown

 [TOC levels=1-4]

 If you have an app that was made configurable under an earlier version of
-@product@, you can upgrade without having to reconfigure any of your app's instances.
+@sharepoint@, you can upgrade without having to reconfigure any of your app's instances.

 If you have an app that was configurable using the mechanisms of Liferay Portal